Sunilrai486/Sunilrai486/README.md

 ### Hi there👋, welcome to my GitHub profile!, I'm Sunil Rai.

-- 📖 I'm a student pursuing an education in Artificial Intelligence and Machine Learning.
+- 📖 I'm a Software Engineer with Artificial Intelligence and Machine Learning Expertise.
 I'm passionate about exploring the depths of AI and its endless possibilities.
 I always seek challenging projects and new avenues to expand my skill set.
-- 💻 Currently, I'm building applicating using .NET & Azure with AI/ML implementations.
-Through this, I'm learning various advanced tools, techniques, features and libraries in .NET & Azure, etc. Learning is a continuous process, and I strive to upgrade my skills regularly.
+- 💻 Currently, I'm building applications using .NET & Azure with AI/ML implementations.
+I'm learning various advanced tools, techniques, features, and libraries in .NET & Azure.
+Learning is a continuous process, and I strive to upgrade my skills regularly.
 - 🎯 2024 Goals: Be able to develop advanced .NET applications with AI/ML features and deploy using Cloud services.
 - 📧 How to reach me: LinkedIn.
 - 😄 Pronouns: He/Him(♂️)